Boredphilosopher96/Noteapp/README.md

 # Noteapp
-This is just a simple Node.js command line application I made to create Notes and store them in a JSON file.
+This is just a simple Node.js command line application which can be used to create notes and store them in a JSON file.

 NoteApp.js is where the app is run from.
 Note.js contains a collection of functions to aid NoteApp.js

-Feel free to try and improve the app with new features